How to resolve a neighbour dispute

-It usually depends on the height of the extension and how close it will come to a boundary.
-If you think there’s been a breach of planning control, you can contact the local authority planning department.
-Find contact details for your local authority on mygov.scot.
+Permission usually depends on the height of the extension and how close it will come to a boundary.
+If you think there's been a breach of planning control, you can contact the local council's planning department.
+Find your local council on mygov.scot.

-It can take some time for the planning department to complete their investigation.
+It can take some time for the planning department to complete its investigation.

-PAS, an impartial and confidential planning advice service, may be able to help if you want to object to a planning proposal.
-There’s more information about this free service on the PAS website.
+PAS is an impartial and confidential planning advice service that might be able to help if you want to object to a planning proposal.
+There's more information about this free service on the PAS website.

 If the building work is disruptive

-Each local authority has recommended times for building work.
-To find out when building work noise is permitted, contact your local authority, use mygov.scot to find their details.
+Each local council has recommended times for building work.
+To find out when building work noise is permitted, contact your local council.
+Find your local council on mygov.scot.

-You can contact a local councillor or Member of the Scottish Parliament (MSP) if you haven’t been able to resolve your dispute by speaking to your neighbour or the council.
-Find out who your MSP is on the Scottish parliament website.
-Find out who your local councillors are on the UK Government website.
+You can contact a local councillor or a member of the Scottish parliament (MSP) if you haven't been able to resolve your dispute by speaking to your neighbour or the council.

-You can use this example letter [ 120 kb] to contact your local councillor or MSP.
-This letter can be sent in the post or can be attached to an email.
-Remember to keep a copy of the letter.
+You can use this example letter to contact your local councillor or MSP [ 120 kb].
+You can send this letter in the post or attached it to an email.
+Remember to keep a copy of any letter you send.

-It may also be possible to give details of the dispute to the councillors sitting on a relevant committee, for example the planning committee, if there’s been a breach of planning regulations.
+It might also be possible to give details of the dispute to the councillors sitting on a relevant committee, for example the planning committee, if there’s been a breach of planning regulations.

-You can call the police if a criminal offence is being committed.
-For example, if your neighbour is:
+You can contact the police if a criminal offence is being committed - for example, if your neighbour is:

 - being violent or harassing you - find out more about the action police can take against antisocial behaviour

-- making excessive noise - the police may visit the neighbour or issue fines to people who have failed to stop the noise after being asked to do so, or they may confiscate sound producing equipment.
+- making excessive noise - the police can visit the neighbour or issue fines to people who have failed to stop the noise after being asked to do so, or they can confiscate sound producing equipment.

-If you’re not sure what they’re doing is a crime, contact your local council, phone 101 or contact your local police station for advice.
+If you're not sure whether what your neighbour is doing is a crime, contact your local council, phone 101 or contact your local police station for advice.

 Consult a lawyer

-You can send a letter from a solicitor to show that you’re serious about your complaint.
+You can send your neighbour a letter from a solicitor to show that you're serious about your complaint.

-A letter from a solicitor may help to explain the legal position in a dispute, for example where neighbours cannot agree about the position of a boundary.
+A letter from a solicitor might help to explain the legal position in a dispute, for example if neighbours can't agree about the position of a boundary.

 However, it can be expensive to seek legal advice.
 Find out more about using a solicitor.